J.D. Lloyd - Thursday, February 14, 2019

-Here are a few of the criminal law stories that occurred around the state of Alabama this past week:
+Here are a few of the criminal law stories that have recently occurred around the state of Alabama: